-15. Dedekind rings Discrete valuation rings are non-singular one-dimensional local objects.
+16. Dedekind rings Discrete valuation rings are non-singular one-dimensional local objects.
 Dedekind rings are non-singular one-dimensional global objects.
-This is a geometric characterisation, but they first appeared in arithmetic, thanks to the property 15.2 for rings of integers in finite extensions of $\mathbf{Q}$ .
-(15.1) Definition.
+This characterisation is geometric, but first examples of Dedekind rings came from arithmetic, in the context of 16.10 below.
+(16.1) Definition.
 A Dedekind ring is a domain A which is not a field (even though some authors allow fields to be Dedekind rings ...) and which satisfies the following equivalent conditions.
 (1) A is noetherian and the localisations of A at all maximal ideals are discrete valuation rings.